LabunskyA/labunsky.info/running/skechers/index.md

 - Bounce - Small
 - Support - None

-### Ultra GO
+### UltraGO

 Modified older 5Gen midsole.
 Pure EVA.
 Nicely cushioned, gets the job done.
 Sometimes used as an outsole without marginal addition of rubber or none at all.
 Used with Mstrike to provide at least some support

 - Lifespan - 500km or less
 - Softness - Soft